khanhtranngoccva/linkedin-private-api/docs/README.md

 ## API
 ### Repositories

-Classes that expose methods for communicating with linkedin API.
+Classes that expose methods for communicating with the private LinkedIn API.
 Each repository describes a LinkedIn entity that we can operate on it.
 Example: ``InvitationRepository``.

 The methods are divided into 3 types: